Blog, articles & Co

 « Oops, I did it again »

 Here is a little refrain that makes us smile and that easily comes to mind when we make a mistake.
 But if Britney Spears sings it loud and clear, many of us are much more discreet about our mistakes.
 And this is one of the paradoxes of mistakes.
 Naturally, we prefer to keep them to ourselves, even though they often represent an enormous learning potential.
-For ourselves and for others.
 A psychologically safe environment promotes both sharing and learning..
 Read more

 Multitasking is a lure!
 Worse, it harms our health.